S3rade/KoiScanner/KoiScanner_UI/README.md

 #### Connects to the user's email and password and scans all the Inbox emails.
 Furthermore, message_numbers are the id for each of the emails.

 ![image](https://user-images.githubusercontent.com/86769746/130253764-62168ce9-96ff-47d0-aabc-d0c7649cf9d8.png)
-#### The email scanner uses the Tkinker GUI package to create the windows to scan the emails or URLs and the email results and email attachments results.
+#### The email scanner uses the Tkinter GUI package to create the windows to scan the emails or URLs and the email results and email attachments results.

 ![image](https://user-images.githubusercontent.com/86769746/130254657-a4789896-0db1-46a4-a9c1-3a381791a80c.png)
 #### For every email ID in the Inbox, it will get an electronic message format consisting of header fields and an optional message body of the email.
 It will get the data of the email like subject,from, to, date, message ID, SPF and sender's IP address.